The C# Yellow Book teaches you programming from first principles. You can download your own copy from here.

-The material in the Yellow Book is Copyright (c) Rob Miles and the University of Hull 2014.
+The material in the Yellow Book is Copyright (c) Rob Miles.
 If you find any mistakes in the text (it has been known) then I would be most grateful if you could send me an email to email@example.com so that I can put it right.

 If you want to print out copies for use in class teaching then that is fine by me, as long as:

 The printed copies are sold at cost price.

 They have a cover with something yellow on it.

 If you want the convenience of the Yellow Book on a Kindle you can buy a copy from Amazon here.

 If you want a printed version of the book you can buy a copy from Amazon here.